-We went to Wookey Hole for my daughter 6th birthday in September and all enjoyed a great day out.
-Wookey Hole has lots of things to do and see there and they are not just for children.
+We went to Wookey Hole Caves and Activity park for my daughter 6th birthday in September and we all enjoyed a great day out.
+Wookey Hole has lots of things to do and see there.

 Wookey Hole is located in the Somerset countryside so don’t be alarmed when your Sat Nav starts taking you down country lanes to get there, you are on the right track.

 The caves at Wookey Hole are the main attraction but there are also lots of other great activities, I had planned to do some of the other attractions first then when the kids are happy, go exploring the caves.